Isabella’s mother shares the story of her daughter, who blossomed as a result of Edublox.

 The first indication that I had that Isabella was experiencing difficulties at school was about three months into her Grade 3 year.

-It came as quite a shock to me as I had scrimped and saved to ensure that she was afforded a private school education which promised individualized attention and a personal hands-on approach.
-Surely a child could not have progressed to Grade 3 without any sign of educational difficulties; none of her reports indicated a problem and I had never been advised by any of her teachers that I had anything to be concerned about.
+It came as quite a shock to me as I had scrimped and saved to ensure that she was afforded a private school education that promised individualized attention and a personal hands-on approach.
+Surely a child could not have progressed to Grade 3 without any sign of educational difficulties; none of her reports indicated a problem, and I had never been advised by any of her teachers that I had anything to be concerned about.

-I then started down a road that parents of children with learning difficulties will understand too well: educational psychologists, psychologists, remedial school meetings and a score of tutors and learning programs.
-When your child battles your first impulse is to try and fix the problem, and you search frantically for anyone that can offer you an answer or at least a possible solution to the difficulty that your child is facing.
+I then started down a road that parents of children with learning difficulties will understand too well: educational psychologists, psychologists, remedial school meetings, and a score of tutors and learning programs.
+When your child battles, your first impulse is to try and fix the problem, and you search frantically for anyone that can offer you an answer or at least a possible solution to the difficulty that your child is facing.

 All I could find was numerous experts telling me everything that was wrong with my child.
 It was so disheartening.
-How could I allow my beautiful witty little girl to be placed in this box labelled with so many negative words.
+How could I allow my beautiful, witty little girl to be placed in this box labelled with so many negative words.
 This surely could not be the answer.
-I had all but given up and then by accident I stumbled across the Edublox site.
+I had all but given up, and then, by accident, I stumbled across the Edublox site.